MongoDB Announces New Time Series Capabilities Coming for MongoDB 6.0

 These enhancements come as part of a steady drumbeat of new time series capabilities MongoDB has added since the release of MongoDB 5.0.
 Over the past year, we’ve released significant new capabilities that make building and running applications that rely on time series data easier for developers.
 These features mean developers can manage time series data with greater ease, faster speed, and lower cost than ever before.

 MongoDB supports time series data for the full data lifecycle, including ingestion, storage, querying, analysis, visualization, and online archiving or automated expiration as data ages.
-In MongoDB 6.0, currently in preview, extensive support for time series data will be available to all MongoDB customers, not just MongoDB Atlas customers who have opted to participate in the Rapid Release program.
+In MongoDB 6.0, extensive support for time series data will be available to all MongoDB customers, not just MongoDB Atlas customers who have opted to participate in the Rapid Release program.

 Keep reading to learn more about what time series data is, discover what we’ve done with time series collections since MongoDB 5.0, and preview what’s coming next.